 With a 3:1 student-to-faculty ratio, students have access to world-renowned leaders in business analytics

-Assistant Professor Decisions, Operations and Technology Management
+Associate Professor Decisions, Operations and Technology Management

 One of Long's specialties includes applying quantitative analysis to the ambiguities of the health care industry.

 Chen is the former head of economic research for Uber where he redesigned the dynamic surge pricing model.

 Distinguished Professor, James Collins Professor of Marketing Statistics and Economics